 - 3.2 Repeat step 3.1 until all of the antibody/dye solution has been centrifuged.
-A small amount of 1X PBS may be used to rinse the reaction vial and complete the solution transfer. - 3.3 Add up to 0.5 mL 1X PBS (#99955) to the upper chamber of the filtration vial, which now contains the labeled antibody.
-Flick the vial gently to fully dissolve the labeled antibody.
-Centrifuge again to ultrafilter the antibody solution. - 3.4 Repeat Step 3.3 two more times.
-By the third ultrafiltration, the fluorescent color of the solution in the collection tube (visualized using a UV lamp) should be very light, indicating nearly complete removal of the free dye from the labeled antibody. - 3.5 Add an appropriate amount of 1X PBS to reach the desired antibody concentration and store the solution in the storage vial (#99958) provided.
+A small amount of 1X PBS (99955) may be used to rinse the reaction vial and complete the solution transfer. - 3.3 Wash the labeled antibody.
+Add 300 uL 1X PBS (99955) to the upper chamber of the filtration vial and flick the vial gently to fully dissolve the labeled antibody.
+Centrifuge as above. - 3.4 Repeat step 3.3 two more times.
+By the third ultrafiltration, the fluorescent color of the solution in the collection tube (visualized using a UV lamp) should be very light, indicating nearly complete removal of the free dye from the labeled antibody. - 3.5 Add an appropriate amount of 1X PBS to the filter sample reservoir to resuspend the antibody at the desired concentration.
+Place the antibody solution in the provided storage vial (99958).
 Typical recovery is 80-90%. - 4.
-Determine the Degree of Labeling (DOL; number of dye molecules per antibody) - 4.1 Measure the absorbance of the antibody solution prepared in Step 3.5 at 280 nm and at the absorption maximum of the CF dye used (see Table 1, below).
+Determine the Degree of Labeling (DOL; number of dye molecules per antibody) - 4.1 Measure the absorbance of the antibody solution prepared in Step 3.5 at 280 nm and at the absorption maximum of the CF® dye used (see Table 1).